Istani/pygame_roguelike/README.md

 # PLANING

 ## Next to implement
-- BUG (1) needs to be fixed :(
 - Debug view, coordinates over object and more info

+## Soon
 - Enemies keep distance to each other

-## Soon
 - more env objects (like trees)
 - player Items
 - pysics, knock-back